averageperson4/zearnhaas/README.md

   <summary>**My Gramma** (click to expand)</summary>

   Told me this was a terrible idea and that I would get suspended.
-  Her warnings have only made me stronger 💀
+  Thanks for the motivation 💀

   <br>